Understanding Information Systems

 With this understanding of organizations and people, it is easy to see the importance of implementing a flexible and agile IT infrastructure.
 The IT infrastructure includes the hardware, software, and networking technology used to create, store, share, analyze, and otherwise manage the information used to complete business processes.
 It forms the foundation upon which an organization’s information systems and IT services are built.
 Clearly, to be effective, an IS professional must also be up to date on the wide world of IT capabilities that are constantly changing and improving.
 This means that she or he needs to have some expertise in the fields of computer science and engineering.

 But there is more.
-Advances in machine learning and artifical intelligence have completely changed the realm of possibilities with information systems and technology.
+Advances in machine learning and artificial intelligence have completely changed the realm of possibilities with information systems and technology.
 In order to integrate these capabilities into state-of-the-art systems, IS professionals have had to become competent with the many new data science capabilities that have emerged over the last decade.
 No longer is it enough to simply understand how to collect, store, and manage data.
 We must also understand how to harness the power of data for tackling what has become known as “wicked” problems, which are complex and multifaceted issues that are difficult to define and even harder to solve.
 These problems are characterized by their resistance to resolution due to incomplete, contradictory, and changing requirements that are often difficult to recognize.

 However, no matter how intentional an organization is about implementing the perfect IS, the “people” factor is the ultimate wild card that will always use IS in ways that were never expected.
 This is because people are creative and learn in very unique ways.
 Although an IT may be built with a particular use in mind, people will adapt and find new ways of using technology that the IT creators never considered or intended.
 As a result, people represent a volatile variable that must be supported by technology in order to help the people achieve organizational goals and support business processes.
 This is the domain of the human-computer interaction discipline.